OctopusDeploy/blog/blog/2025-05/tpf/index.md

 Prior to joining Octopus Deploy I was a developer for 15 years.
 I've done thousands of deployments, with hundreds going to production.
 I _never once_ successfully rolled back a production deployment.
 In fact, the small number of times a roll back was considered, the risk of data corruption and negative user impact was too high.
 Fixing the issue and rolling forward was _always_ the safest and fastest option.

 ## Why TPF is the best Continuous Delivery implementation

+TPF address all the issues mentioned in the previous section.

+- The risk of adding new features and functionality is solved by focusing on the user.
+Features are built incrementally, deployed frequently, and changed based on feedback from users using it in production.
+- Challenges coordinating multiple streams of work is solved by making small incremental commits with short-lived branches instead of long-lived feature branches that cause merge hell.
+- The dangers of coupling deploying new versions and releasing functionality to users is solved by decoupling the two via feature toggles.
+- The impact of new features blocking deployments to production is solved by incremental changes and robust feature toggles that can target segments of users.
+- The concerns of shifting quality gates to production is solved by providing a framework to get a dedicated subset of users to use the feature in production prior everyone.

+This section discusses how trunk based development, progressive delivery, and feature toggles solves each of those challenges.

 ### Trunk based development